techthoughts2/pwshPlaces/docs/Invoke-GMapGeoCode.md

 # Invoke-GMapGeoCode

 ## SYNOPSIS
-Engages Geocoding API to return address and geographic coordinates based on provided query parameters.
+Converts addresses to geographic coordinates and vice versa using Google's Geocoding API.

 ## SYNTAX